UTXOnly/SNMP_sandbox/README.md

 `conf.yaml` should match what is shown in [example config file](https://github.com/DataDog/integrations-core/blob/master/snmp/datadog_checks/snmp/data/conf.yaml.example)

-* The program will automatically correct the `value` corresponding to the `ip_address:` key to `host.docker.internal`.
+* For now you will manually need to add ip addresses to your `instances in your `.conf.yaml` file to an address within the `172.20.0.0/16` subnet.
 The program also loads the `_test_profile.yaml` configuration file to the `/etc/datadog-agent/conf.d/snmp.d/profiles` directory.
 * Filename for custom profile to test must be `_test_profile.yaml` for the program to work properly

 * Below is the example `conf.yaml` file included in this repo, this will work right out of the box.